 Generally speaking, tactical refers to the ability to perform under a potentially extreme set of circumstances in possibly adverse environment, achieving an intended goal but with enough versatility to then perform other functions as well as in everyday life.

-As with other preparedness gear such as tactical flashlights, building a tactical EDC kit or everyday carry solution means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.
+As with other preparedness gear such as tactical flashlights and survival knives, building a tactical EDC kit or everyday carry solution means choosing a set of equipment that is able to offer continual high performance throughout a multitude of scenarios.

 Building a Bespoke EDC Kit

-An effective EDC kit is one that’s tailor made to fit your exact situation and circumstances perfectly.
+An effective EDC kit is one that’s tailor made to fit your exact situation and circumstances perfectly, meaning you’re covered for any and every eventuality.

 After all, your everyday carry gear is likely to be with you for the long-haul, and like anything you carry with you daily, you want to make sure that practicality is the primary consideration when building the best EDC kit for your requirements.